 Special thanks to:

-Earle Mankey, whose empathetic ear and unflappable demeanor as engineer and mixer resulted in this album sounded as good and coherent as it does.
+Earle Mankey, whose empathetic ear and unflappable demeanor as co-producer, engineer and mixer resulted in this album sounded as good and coherent as it does.

 Lance Ross, who took such wonderful photos of the band during this period and has so graciously allowed us to utilize those images for the album and website artwork.

 Second Language had only been anywhere near a professional recording studio on two occasions – in 1983 when the original lineup of the band recorded four tracks with Earle Mankey at his studio in Thousand Oaks, and three tracks recorded later that year with producer Ron Fair in L.A.
 The three Ron Fair-helmed tracks and two songs from the Earle Mankey sessions, overdubbed upon and remixed with Ron Fair, combined to make up the Souvenirs EP the band released in 1984 (which will be released on CD and download/streaming formats in 2021 as Souvenirs [Revisited] including 14 bonus studio and demo tracks).
 New rhythm section, bassist Jarrett Lesko and drummer Brian Bielski debuted on the title song and the dance mix of the same song.

 So when we decided to pool our resources and record an entire album’s worth (and then some!) of new material in 1985, we again chose to work with producer/engineer extraordinaire Earle Mankey, owing to his empathy for our artistic vision and his wonderful feedback and willingness to experiment with both sounds and musical ideas.